 Let's look at an example.
 Say we rebased the branch in the previous example, created a new pull request for it, and now we want to reference the old pull request from the new one.
 We also want to reference an issue in the fork of the repository and an issue in a completely different project.
-We can fill out the description just like Figure 6-18.
+We can fill out the description just like Cross references in a Pull Request..